Nata-botelho/StockGuide/README.md

 # StockGuide
-A software that helps view and analysis of stock market
+A software that helps view and analysis of stock market using AlphaVantage API.